Originally written 2015. Updated August 2019

 Shineray also bought former Italian off-road marque SWM in 2014, a way of slipping into the European market which otherwise wouldn’t look twice at a ‘Shineray’ or even a Mash/WK badged machine.

-SWM now sell cool-looking 440cc retros shown above, all based on a different engine to the XY400 used by Mash/WK.
-It’s described as a 435cc; 12.9:1 compression; 6-speed with a SOHC wet sump, air-cooling and no kick.
-It seems unlikely that SWM will come out with an 440 adventure model as that clearly didn’t work for Mash or WK.
-At this capacity there’s much more demand for retro-styled bikes for new riders.
+SWM produced the Italian-designed 440cc retros shown above, all based on a different engine to the XY400 used by Mash/WK.
+It’s described as a 435cc; 6-speed, SOHC air-cooled wet sump with no kick.
+It seems unlikely that SWM will produce an adventure model as that clearly didn’t work for Mash or WK.
+At this capacity it seems there’s much more demand for retro-styled bikes for younger riders.

-On the left, the retro-styled SWM Silver Vase 440.
-Conceived at the end of BMWs involvement with Husky, some of its iterantions faintl recall the Husky 650-based Baja (right) concept bike that was seen a year or two earlier.
-By 2019 the 440s were being heavily discounted in the UK.
+On the left, the SWM Silver Vase 440.
+Conceived at the end of BMWs involvement with Husky, some of its iterations faintly recall the Husky 650-based Baja concept bike (right) that was seen a year or two earlier.
+But by 2019, when Overland Magazine and MCN tested them, the 440s were being heavily discounted and maybe even discontinued in the UK.

-The Zongshen RX4 Cyclone is sold in the US under the CSC brand.
-It sits alongside their established RX3 250 Cyclone which was heavy at 195kg, same as my CB500X.
-The 450cc RX4 is said to be heavier at 210kg, but maybe that depends whether you take the full luggage option.
-Here’s a road test.
+The Zongshen RX4 Cyclone sells in the US under the CSC brand.
+It uses the same NC450 single, but gets restyled as a chunky travel bike alongside their established RX3 250 Cyclone.
+The 450cc RX4 weighs at ell over 200kg, but maybe that depends whether you take the full luggage option.

-Among other branding round the world, in France Cyclone Moto sells the Zongshen RX3S twin cylinder of around 380-400cc (below).
-Power, weight and styling seem to be the same as the 450 single, price is €5000.
+Among other branding around the world, in France Cyclone Moto sells the Zongshen RX3S 380-cc twin of (below).
+Power, weight and styling seem to be the same as the 450 single; price is €5000.